National Safety Month: MagnaLift & Power-Grip Lift Magnets

 Load characteristics

-While the magnet might do the most work, the load characteristics are just as important when it comes to safe lifting.
+While the magnet might do the most work, the load characteristics are just as important for safe lifting.
 First, making sure that both the load and the magnet have clean, flat lifting surfaces is important.
 Magnetism relies on a solid connection between the magnet and the load with no air in between the two.
 Cracks, rust, chips, and burrs all make the connection spotty between the magnet and the load surface.
 Light deburring can assist in making the surfaces flat, but deeper and heavier gouges might require grinding.

 Beyond the weight, thickness is another aspect to consider.
-Magnetism requires iron to actually attract, meaning the more iron present the better the connection there will be.
+Magnetism requires iron to actually attract, meaning the more iron present, the better the connection there will be.
 In terms of thickness, the thicker the piece, the more iron there is, and the better the connection will be.

 With length and width, droopiness is the issue when a piece is too long or too wide and not thick enough.
-Remembering that any air between magnet and piece causes air to be trapped between and weaken connection strength, when a piece of material sags on the ends or sides, that can allow air to get between the lifting surface.
+Remembering that any air between the magnet and the piece causes air to be trapped between and weaken the connection strength, when a piece of material sags on the ends or sides, that can allow air to get between the lifting surface.

 Preventative maintenance

 Along with battery maintenance, annual testing and certification will avoid any failures of other components within the magnet.
 Sending your magnet to us to test and then certify helps ease the pain of knowing how much life a magnet has left.
-If a magnet fails our extensive testing, we recommend next steps, whether it be a rebuild or the potential for a new magnet.
+If a magnet fails our extensive testing, we recommend the next steps, whether it be a rebuild or the potential for a new magnet.

 Natural Conditions

 Like a lot of machine tools, lift magnets have safety protocols that need to be met in order to keep an operator safe.
 While not everything above applies in all situations, these general guidelines can be followed to keep everyone safe.
 Always be sure to follow the official guidelines put forth by OSHA in your shop.
-Look HERE for more information about lift magnet safety and check out artergrinder.com later this week for Arter Precision Grinding Machine safety!
+Look HERE for more information about lift magnet safety, and check out artergrinder.com later this week for Arter Precision Grinding Machine safety!

 MagnaLift & Power-Grip Lift Magnets

-Obsidian Manufacturing Industries, Inc. is a Rockford, Ill. manufacturing company and is the OEM for Magna-Lock USA workholding, MagnaLift & Power-Grip lift magnets, and Arter Precision Grinding Machines as well providing surface grinding services.
-They are located at 5015 28th Ave. in Rockford, Ill. with a phone number of 815-962-8700.
+Obsidian Manufacturing Industries, Inc. is a Rockford, Ill., manufacturing company and is the OEM for Magna-Lock USA workholding, MagnaLift & Power-Grip lift magnets, and Arter Precision Grinding Machines, as well as providing surface grinding services.
+They are located at 5015 28th Ave. in Rockford, Ill., with a phone number of 815-962-8700.
 Check out more at obsidianmfg.com/brands.

 Comments